 Moreover, DEC-fortified salt can be easily incorporated into salt iodization programs, thus eliminating both lymphatic filariasis and addressing iodine deficiency disorders (Haiti is one of 19 nations left in the world with iodine deficiency problems).

 When properly implemented, the efficacy of co-fortified salt is striking.
 A community-wide pilot using co-fortified iodized DEC salt in Miton, Haiti dramatically halted the transmission of LF, reducing microfilaremia by 95%, and eliminated iodine deficiency within just months—each of which returned the following year when co-fortified salt was discontinued in the community.1

-The mission statement of the Haiti Program Salt Project is: “Ministering in Christ’s name, we will eliminate lymphatic filariasis and achieve universal salt iodization in Haiti through the production and distribution of food-grade salt with DEC."
+The mission statement of the salt project social enterprise is: “Ministering in Christ’s name, we will eliminate lymphatic filariasis and achieve universal salt iodization in Haiti through the production and distribution of food-grade salt with DEC."

 1. Freeman A, Lammie PJ, Houston R, LaPoint MD, Streit TG, Jooste PL, Brissau JM, Lafontant JG, Addiss DG.
 A community-based trial for the control of lymphatic filariasis and iodine deficiency using salt fortified with diethylcarbamazine and iodine.
 Am.
 J. Trop.
 Med.
 65(6);2001:865-871.